Esosek/CpexPrebidDemoKotlin/README.md

     }
 ```

 4. Initialize SasPackage object in the first app Activity.
-Since SasPackage tries to initialize Didomi SDK, that activity has to be of type FragmentActivity.
-You may also initialize Didomi SDK yourself see Didomi [docs](https://developers.didomi.io/cmp/mobile-sdk/android/setup).
+Since SasPackage tries to initialize Didomi SDK, that activity has to be of type **FragmentActivity**.
+You may also initialize Didomi SDK yourself, see [Didomi docs](https://developers.didomi.io/cmp/mobile-sdk/android/setup).
 Be sure to call `Didomi.getInstance().setupUI(this)` to display CMP UI if it's needed.

-Example of configuration
+**Example of configuration**

 ```kotlin
 import com.cpex.sas_package.SasPackage